nhosoya/omniauth-apple/README.md

   }
 end
 ```

-Make sure that the `ENV['APPLE_CLIENT_ID']` you use in your configuration is the same as the one used in your client-side application.

 #### Multi-platform client-side applications
 If you use your Rails API with multiple different client-side applications on different platforms (for example you might have a web app and a IOS app) then you might have to use different `APPLE_CLIENT_ID` for these apps.